SamBaumann-Algonquin/8916-Real-Time-Final/README.md

     pip install azure-iot-device

 Navigate to the sensor-simulation/ directory in your project folder.

+**BE SURE TO CHANGE THE "YOUR STRING HERE" LINE WITH YOUR UNIQUE STRING GENERATED FROM AZURE!
+MORE DETAILS ON AZURE FOLLOW THIS SECTION**

 Open three seperate command prompts, one for each script.